ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-16-jupyter-notebooks-in-2020-part-2.md

 The third force of change transforms Jupyter Notebooks from an analysis tool into a software component.
 This means that an engineer can treat Notebooks as a blackbox with expected inputs and outputs, then run it as she would any other process.
-In this section, will look into how notebooks behave as software components and how it integrates with some standard engineering tools.
+In this section, we will look into how notebooks behave as software components and how it integrates with some standard engineering tools.